iamvarunm/iamvarunm/README.md

 	- Building a Recommender Systems for Movies.
 	- A.I Professional Certification
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Bodybuilding:, Memes, anything that interests you.
+- 💬 Talk to me about Bodybuilding, Memes, anything that interests you.
 - 🌱 I've earned **PG (Analytics & Finance)**.